zkLinkProtocol/zklink-docs/docs/Technology/know-ahead.md

   - Read more on [zkLink security guarantee](/docs/Technology/About-Security)
   - Read more on [Preventing attacks on cross-chain trades](/docs/Technology/About-Security#preventing-attacks)

-- <span className="highlight">Liquidity aggregation</span>: the continuously emerging public chains and scaling solutions are isolating the liquidity of DeFi-verse as a whole, forming numerous asset silos.
+- <span className="highlight">Liquidity aggregation</span>: the continuously emerging blockchains and scaling solutions are isolating the liquidity of DeFi-verse as a whole, forming numerous asset silos.
 If a chain interoperation protocol could aggregate the fragmented liquidity from separated chains and Layer2 networks, it could provide a more user-friendly trading environment, creating huge values.

   - Read more on [zkLink's PCD design](/docs/Technology/PCD#protocol-controlled-debt)